 Mostly depends on where you live.

 Recommendations and Suggestions:

-- 1) If you have a large lot with tall trees, you can use a multiband dipole or in verted V (example Alpha Delta ALF-DX-CC 82').
-If is quite easy to make a 20/40/80 meter dipole. - 2) If you have a large lawn, you can use a vertical with at least 16 radials (examples Butternut HF9V or HF6V or Hustler 6BTV) - If you are in a HOA or condo, you might consider End Feed multiband antenna (example MyAntenna EFHW-8010) or a long wire with a broadband antenna tuner (Example Icom AH4).
-These can be almost invisible. - 4) You can find an experienced ham who has a quality antenna analyzer to help you tune your antenna.
-You don't need to buy one initially.
+- 1) If you have a large lot with tall trees, you can use a multiband dipole or inverted V (example Alpha Delta ALF-DX-CC 82').
+If is quite easy to make a 20/40/80 meter dipole. - 2) If you have a large lawn, you can use a vertical with at least 16 radials (examples Butternut HF9V or HF6V or Hustler 6BTV) - 3) If you are in a HOA or condo, you might consider End Feed multiband antenna (example MyAntenna EFHW-8010) or a long wire with a broadband antenna tuner (Example Icom AH4).
+These can be almost invisible. - 4) If you have the space, a 50 plus foot tower with antenna is excellent for HF.

-NOTE:
+NOTES:

-1. Don't think you can't get on HF because of your location.
-One ham in a recent CQ Magazine shared how he used his rain gutters as an antenna.

-2. Bob Zavrel (W7SX) worked over 300 DX entities using only wire antennas in trees.

-3. Gary Swartout (K7GS) worked over 330 DX entities from a small Spokane city lot.

-DX entities are distinct geographical locations that are recognized by ham radio organizations for awards
+- 1. You can find an experienced ham who has a quality antenna analyzer to help you tune your antenna.
+You don't need to buy one initially. - 2.
+Don't think you can't get on HF because of your location.
+One ham in a CQ Magazine shared how he used his rain gutters as an antenna. - 3.
+Bob Zavrel (W7SX) worked over 300 DX entities\ using only wire antennas in trees. - 4.
+Gary Swartout (K7GS) worked over 330 DX entities\ from a small Spokane city lot. - \DX entities are distinct geographical locations that are recognized by ham radio organizations for awards